 - Follow up: with the patient and other constituents in the care network once the services are completed to ensure the goals have been bet, and all parties are satisfied.

 Running an agency can be difficult, especially if you do not have the right solutions in place to help manage your daily operations.
 By utilizing software, you can easily maintain your key operations, such as scheduling, documentation, compliance, electronic medical records, billing, payroll, and reporting.
 Choosing the right software company doesn’t have to be hard.
 There are many options available to you, but make sure you know exactly what you’re looking for, don’t be afraid to ask questions, view demonstrations to make sure it fits your needs, and compare services.
 Here at Sandata, we’ve been proving home care solutions to the industry for over 35 years.
-It’s our goal is to ensure our solutions deliver benefits to all the constituents in the home care industry, including Payers, Providers, and the Participants in the home.
+It’s our goal is to ensure our solutions deliver benefits to all the constituents in the home care industry, including payers, providers, and participants.